tytydraco/yessleep/out/I_currently_have_70k_dollars_of_hush_money_to_not_talk_about_my_first_day_at_my_new_school.md

 Dalton Academy was… not like I had pictured it.

 No sign of the outdoor swimming pool on the brochure or the supposed wellness centre, not to mention it resembled a prison. *Dalton Academy, the school that your child will not be able to stop talking about!* were the words printed all over the website.
-First thing's first, I'm not a child, I just turned nineteen, and Dalton is more of a college, or a high school for older kids.
+But I'm not a child, I just turned nineteen, and Dalton is more of a college, or a high school for older kids, or more realistically, kids too stupid for college.

 Admittedly, it did look appealing from the photos.
 But now I was looking at the thing in real life, a crumbling structure which looked ready to topple over– I realized the images I had seen were most likely taken a decade ago.